Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Today is a rest day for us.
 Since we will be ascending to higher altitude regions from here onwards, it is important to acclimatize.
 Acclimatization allows our bodies to adapt to growing elevation and changing surroundings.
 However, it is crucial to keep moving and stay active.

 Thus, we will take short excursions around Namche Bazaar.
 You can stroll around the town and its narrow alleys.
 Similarly, you can take a short hike to Sagarmatha National Park Center and Khumjung (3790 m).
 At Khumjung village, you can visit the Hillary School and the famous Khumjung Monastery, which houses a mysterious yeti scalp.
-You can also hike to Khunde, Syangboche Airport (3780 m), and the Everest View Hotel.
+You can also hike to Khunde, Syangboche Airport (3780 m), and Everest View Hotel.
 After a whole day’s excursion, we will return to Namche.

 Accommodations: